- Project name: Lightstreams

 The project has a relatively low hard cap for a blockchain protocol project and has generated high market awareness.
 However, the team is undecided as to whether they will issue a placeholder ERC-20 token which can be exchanged for mainnet tokens or distribute tokens directly once mainnet is launched (currently scheduled in early Q4 2018).

 If the team chooses the first option (issuing a placeholder token), then the turnaround time would be much quicker.
-We would be positive about the flipping potential in this case.
+We would be positive about the short-term potential in this case.